Coming Soon

 What You'll Build

-You'll build a personal portfolio website with a homepage, an about section, a projects page, and a working contact form — using HTML, CSS, and vanilla JavaScript.
-The site will be responsive, styled with custom CSS, and deployed to a live URL you can share.
+You'll build a personal portfolio website with a homepage, an about section, a projects page, and a contact page with an accessible HTML form.
+The site uses HTML, CSS, and vanilla JavaScript, works across screen sizes, and deploys to a live URL you can share.

 What You'll Learn